top of page

 We also offer the One Day - MHFA Champion Courses*.
 This one-day accredited course teaches you how to identify when a person might be experiencing a mental health issue and how to guide them to get the help they need.
 By prioritising MHFA training, organisations can create a more resilient and compassionate workforce, ultimately enhancing overall wellbeing and performance.

-Adult Mental Health First Aid Course Costs & Booking
+Adult Mental Health First Aid Courses

 All of our courses can either be delivered live-online remotely or face-to-face (in-house at your organisation) depending on your preference.
 Alternatively, if you only require a few places you can also book individual places on any of our ‘open’ courses which are delivered live-online.